 Former PM delivers the Women’s IWD speech

-Former Prime Minister Julie Gillard has delivered an inspirational speech at the Royal Women’s Hospital’s annual International Women’s Day breakfast.
+Former Prime Minister Julia Gillard has delivered an inspirational speech at the Royal Women’s Hospital’s annual International Women’s Day breakfast.

 “It starts with having more women in the room, raising issues on behalf of women.
 Women advocating change, and putting women’s needs firmly on the agenda,” Ms Gillard said.

 “Because the reality is, in Australia and across the globe, women are not being given the opportunity to serve in equal measure to their male colleagues.
 This is true of the public sector and the private sector.
 It is true of universities, hospitals, boardrooms, courthouses and small businesses.

 “Currently, women make up just 23 per cent of national parliamentarians, 26 per cent of news media leaders, 27 per cent of judges, 15 per cent of corporate board members and 24 per cent of senior managers worldwide.

 “At the current pace, it will take another half-century for the number of women in national parliaments to reach parity with men.